 Turn Continued Conversation on or off

-When Continued Conversation is on, it will work on all of your speakers and Smart Displays.
+When Continued Conversation is on, it’ll work on all your speakers and Smart Displays.

 Important: This feature is only available in English.

 - Open the Google Home app .

 - At the top right, tap your Profile picture or initial Assistant settings Assistant Continued Conversation.

 Important: You can’t use Continued Conversation while you’re on a phone call or during an alarm.

 To have a conversation: